jlo-aus/discord-chronomate-docs/docs/faq.md

 ---

 ### The bot is offline.
-- Check the outages channel in the support for info any outages.
+- Check the outages channel in the support server for info any outages.

 ---